Duppigheim station

 Gare de Duppigheim is a French railway station located on the Strasbourg–Saint-Dié railway.
 It is located within the commune of Duppigheim, close to the village of Kolbsheim, in departement Bas-Rhin, in northeastern France.
 It serves the economic zone of the Bruche plains.

 The station was put in operation in 1864 by the Compagnie des chemins de fer de l'Est (Eastern Railways Company).
-It is a travellers stop station of the Société nationale des chemins de fer français (SNCF).
+It is a travellers stop station of the SNCF.
 Belonging to the TER Grand Est network, the station is only served by regional express trains.

 Location

 Established at an altitude of 157 meters, the Duppigheim station is located at the kilometric point 12.305 of the Strasbourg–Saint-Dié railway, between the stations of Entzheim-Aéroport and of Duttlenheim.

 History

 The "Duppigheim–Kolbsheim" station was put into operation on 28 September 1864, by the Compagnie des chemins de fer de l'Est (Eastern Railway Company), when the latter began the operation of the vicinal railway n°1 from Strasbourg to Barr.

 As of 2014, it is a travellers station of local interest (category C: less than 100 000 travellers/year from 2010 to 2011).